KentaroAoyama/EECR/README.md

 # Effective electorical conductivity simulator for rocks

-These codes were developed to simulate the bulk electrical conductivity of rocks containing clay minerals.
+These codes were developed to simulate the electrical conductivity measurements on rocks containing clay minerals.

 # Install
 The following versions of the packages are recommended for installation.